BEGINNERS GUIDE TO BOWFISHING

 Ready to Learn How to Go BowFishing?

 Bowfishing is the blending of two fun ways to hunt and fish.
-Blending together
+Blending together archery

-gamefish.
-As non-game fish species, like carp, have grown in numbers to a point of
+fish species, like carp, have grown in numbers to a point of over population, which could

-over population, which could destroy the food supply and habitat for highly prized
+destroy the food supply and habitat for highly prized game fish, many fishermen have

-game fish, many fishermen have joined the bowfishing sport to target carp, and
+joined the bowfishing sport to target carp, and other species.

 Where Are You Allowed to BowFish?

 Most states allow BowFishing of non-game fish species.
-About ten percent of the
+About ten percent of the states in

-the rules and regulations for your area to see what fish you can bowfish for.
-It’s
+regulations for your area to see what fish you can bowfish for.
+It’s important to know all about the rules

-permits that may be required, so you are good to go Bowfishing.
+around bowfishing in your area, and purchase any licenses or permits that may be required, so you are good

 What BowFishing Gear Do I Need To Get Started In Bow Fishing?